fakemanoan/fakemanoan.github.io/docs/faq.md

 You can download my TWRP version [here](../downloads/twrp)

 ## My Camera doesn't sync the flash properly
-The stock camera app does not work well with our device.
-I would suggest using GCam Go or Open Camera.
-Others have noted success with the GrapheneOS Secure Camera too.
+The stock camera doesn't work well with our device.
+I suggest using GCam Go or Open Camera.

 ## My phone shuts off randomly and when I plug it in, it is at 0%!
 Your battery is severely degraded and needs replacing.
 This is not an issue with the ROM.

 ## VoLTE/WiFi Calling isn't working!
-Samsung uses a proprietary IMS implementation, which provides the ability to use VoLTE/VoWiFi, and this cannot work on LineageOS.
+Samsung uses a proprietary IMS that is hard to get working in Lineage, so currently doesn't work

-For now, it is not possible to do this on any custom Android version.
-If you need these features, you will need to use a Samsung based ROM.
+This may change in the future, but if you require VoLTE or WiFi calling, you should stay with Samsung based ROMs (ie Ultimate Nougat, Ultimate Oreo, NobleROM, FloydROM etc)

 ## When is the next release?
-The next release will come out when it is ready.
-I do this in my free time remember!
+New builds will be released when they are ready.

+## I can't enter my SIM unlock code!
+Currently there is a bug relating to LTE and SIM unlock codes.
+I would suggest removing the SIM unlock code by flashing an older build (you can find it on the downloads page), or removing it with another device, until a fix is found.
+Sorry for any inconvenience, but it is better than having broken call audio.

+## Can you add X, Y, Z to your builds?
+May be.

 ## I am experiencing an issue not on this list!
 Head over to [reporting a bug](../bugreport) and follow the instructions.